A Guide to CRM Data Cleaning and Fuzzy Matching

 Customer Relationship Management (CRM) systems are the lifeblood of many businesses.
 However, their value is only as good as the data they contain.
 Dirty data, such as duplicate records and inconsistent entries, can lead to missed opportunities, poor customer experiences and wasted marketing spend.

-The Problem: Siloed and Duplicate Records
+The Problem of Siloed and Duplicate Records

 Consider a typical scenario: A company receives a list of new leads from a recent marketing campaign.
 Before importing these leads into their CRM, they need to ensure they are not already existing customers or duplicate entries.
 However, account names are often entered inconsistently, making exact matching impossible.